 The College-Wide Reading Program is an initiative intended to provide a common reading that encourages thought, discussion, and collaboration at Delaware County Community College.
 Titles are selected by popular vote from all members of the College community and all are invited to participate in related activities throughout the academic year.

 The College welcomes all qualified students with disabilities.
 Our policies and procedures are designed to ensure equal access to our educational programs, services and activities.
-For more information about documentation guidelines and requesting reasonable accommodations, please contact the director at 610-359-5229 or by Email.
+For more information about documentation guidelines and requesting reasonable accommodations, please contact the director, Ann Binder, at 610-359-5229 or by Email.